Earl E. Pollock: Supreme Court clerk

 In the summer of 1953, Pollock moved to Washington D.C. and became a clerk for Chief Justice of the United States Supreme Court Fred M. Vinson.
 Pollock would turn out to be Vinson's last selected clerk, as he died just a few months later.
 Pollock worked briefly as Associate Justice Hugo Black's clerk, and was searching for jobs in D.C., until the new Chief Justice, Earl Warren, decided to accept all of Vinson's clerks as his own.

 One of the first opinions that Pollock worked on under Warren was Brown v.
 Board of Education.
 First argued under Vinson's tenure, but re-argued for Warren, it was a collection of cases that dealt with whether racial segregation of students violated the equal protection clause of the Fourteenth Amendment.
 After Chief Justice Warren secured a majority in siding with Brown, Warren then worked on a handwritten first draft of the decision.
 Once Warren was done with the eight-page outline, on April 29, 1954, he handed it over to Pollock for revising.
 Pollock was given the instructions of keeping the decision short and simple, so that the millions of non-lawyers that this case would affect would be able to read and understand it.
 Pollock took the draft home over the weekend and improved the legal reasoning of the case.
 Pollock's biggest contribution was to one of Brown's cases, Bolling v.
 Sharpe, which dealt with school segregation in D.C., not the States.
 That meant the fourteenth amendment's equal protection clause could not apply to it, unlike the other cases.
 Pollock was able to propose to Warren that the Fifth Amendment's barring of the federal government depriving anyone of "Life, liberty, or property without due process" could stop school segregation in D.C., logic which Warren readily accepted, and the other clerks began to write an opinion for Boiling around.
 After nine days of working on it, Pollock handed in the revised opinion for Brown on May 8.
 Pollock watched as the unanimous decision, with only minor changes from what he wrote, was announced on May 17, striking down school segregation.
 Pollock continued as Warren's clerk until the end of the 1955 term.

 Career and retirement

 Pollock briefly worked as a trial attorney for the United States Department of Justice Antitrust Division, and then served as one of Solicitor General J. Lee Rankin's assistant attorneys.
 In 1959, Pollock became a partner in the Chicago-based international law firm Sonnenschein, Nath & Rosenthal.
-He successfully argued multiple cases in front of the Supreme Court, and served as the American Bar Association's chairman of the anti-trust division from 1979-1980.
+He successfully argued multiple cases in front of the Supreme Court, and served as the American Bar Association's chairman of the anti-trust division from 1979 to 1980.
 He retired in 1992, and later moved to Sarasota, Florida.
 In 2004, he became a member of the Supreme Court historical society, and was elected president of the Florida West Coast Symphony.
 He died on October 15, 2023, at the age of 95.